Fox Valley Grief Network

 Programs for children, teens and families who are grieving the death of a loved one.
 The Center offers peer support, education, and opportunities to commemorate.
 No fees.

-• Family Night: An every other week evening program for families with children ages 3 to 18.
+Held the 2nd and 4th Tuesday of every month from 6:00-8:00 p.m. at the Boys and Girls Club, 160 S. Badger Street, Appleton.
 Program consists of a meal, small and large group activities for various ages.
 Support groups are facilitated by trained volunteers.

 A weekend program providing an atmosphere of love and acceptance for children to express themselves following the death of a loved one.
-Camps take place at the Wisconsin Lions Camp in Rosholt, Wisconsin in spring and fall.
-No fee.
-Contact Becky Loy at 715-341-0076.
-Email: firstname.lastname@example.org
+Camps take place at the Wisconsin Lions Camp in Rosholt, Wisconsin in Spring and Fall.
+No Fee.
+Contact Becky Loy at 715-341-0076 or email email@example.com

 A day camp for children grieving the death of a loved one.
 Camp Lloyd is a safe environment for campers to explore feelings of grief and gain support from one another.
-Camp takes place during one week each summer on the UWGB campus.
-Cost is $35 per camper; families with more than one child attending camp are eligible for a family discount.
-For more information please visit: www.uwgb.edu/camplloyd Contact Illene Noppe-Cupit at 920-465-2703.
+Camp takes place during one week each summer on the University of Wisconsin Green Bay campus.
+Cost is $40 per camper; families with more than one child attending camp are eligible for a family discount.
+For more information please visit: www.uwgb.edu/camplloyd or contact Ilene Cupit at 920-465-2703.

 Survivors of Suicide (SOS)

 Wichmann and Fargo Funeral Homes proudly offers more than 50 grief articles, all of which can be easily downloaded.
-These helpful articles are part of the Griefwords Library provided by Dr. Alan Wolfelt and the Center for Loss and Life Transition.
-General topic areas include helping others with grief, helping yourself with grief, helping grieving children and teenagers, funerals/memorials/cremation, and a special series devoted to caregivers and hospice personnel.
+These helpful articles are part of the Grief words Library provided by Dr. Alan Wolfelt and the Center for Loss and Life Transition.
+General topic areas include helping others with grief, helping yourself with grief, helping grieving children and teenagers, funerals/memorials/ cremation, and a special series devoted to caregivers & hospice personnel.
+You can also check out our Events Calendar for upcoming events and support groups.
 Questions?
 Please call 920-831-9905.

 Hospice Memorial Services